UMDBPP/PacketRaven/README.md

 ## Installation

-download the latest compiled executable from the [Releases page](https://github.com/UMDBPP/PacketRaven/releases)
+To run `packetraven`, download the latest executable for your system from the [Releases page](https://github.com/UMDBPP/PacketRaven/releases)

 > **Note**
-> Alternatively, you can download the source code and compile the program yourself:
+> Alternatively, you may build the executable yourself from the source code:
 > ```shell
 > git clone https://github.com/UMDBPP/PacketRaven.git
 > cd packetraven